Duaneart711/portable-bluetooth-speaker/README.md

 Rather than using a preassembled speaker driver, this project involved assembling the core components responsible for producing sound, including a permanent magnet, a hand-wound voice coil, and a paper diaphragm.

 The completed assembly was integrated with the amplifier and power system to convert amplified electrical signals into mechanical vibration and, ultimately, sound.
 Building the speaker driver provided hands-on experience with electromagnetism, mechanical assembly, electrical wiring, and hardware integration.
-## System Architecture

-The speaker system distributes power from a 6 V battery pack to an audio amplifier module that receives an external audio signal through a 3.5 mm auxiliary input.
-The amplified signal drives the speaker while an integrated potentiometer provides adjustable volume control.
-All electrical components were mounted and wired within a custom-built wooden enclosure.

----

 ### Speaker Driver Components